nelhage/blog.nelhage.com/content/draft/kubernetes.markdown

 "supposed" to build docker images for my application; I ended up stitching together a lot of pieces together by hand in a way that felt like I was working against the grain at every step.
-Here's a few of the concrete issues I ran into:
+Here's a few of the concrete issues and open questions I ran into:

 ### Tagging images

-Every time I try to understand docker repositories, I'm left a little baffled by how I'm supposed to use tags.
+Every time I try to understand docker repositories, I'm left a little baffled by how I'm supposed to use "tags".
 The standard convention seems to be to rely heavily on mutable tags, tagging based on major releases or similar.

 However, as an operator, this feels like a nightmare, making tracking the provenance of my images, or building reproducible images, an